Combinatorial Hopf algebras from restriction species with preorder cuts: Introduction

 {\bf 3.} {\it Coproducts from restrictions.} The species $\sS$ we shall work with have restrictions and these will give the coproducts.
 For every injection of sets $Y \hookrightarrow X$ there is a restriction map

 For $X$ a disjoint union $A \sqcup B$, our coproduct will send:

 This requires a decision whether to map $s$ to $\nil$ or not, leading to:

 {\bf 4.} {\it Species over preorders.} There is a restriction species $\Pre$ over $ \set$ where $\Pre[X]$ is the set of preorders on $X$.
 We require our species $\sS$ to have a natural transformation $\pi : \sS \pil \Pre$.
-To each $s \in \sS[X]$ we get a preorder $\pi(s)$.
-This preorder determines whether the image of $s$ in \eqref{eq:intro-rest} is $(s_A,s_B)$ or $\nil$ (see Subsection \ref{subsec:intro-bimonoid}.{\bf 4.}).
+To each $s \in \sS[X]$ we get a preorder $\pi(s)$ on the set $X$.
+This preorder determines whether the image of $s$ in \eqref{eq:intro-rest} is $(s_A,s_B)$ or $\nil$ (see Subsection \ref{subsec:intro-bimonoid}.{4.}).